igtinteractive/electron-app-boilerplate/README.md

 It allows for multiple windows / entry, and suport hot reload.

 ## Installation
-clone the repo and run Yarn.
+clone the repo and run Yarn install.

 ## Usage